sumcoinlabs/insight-sum-api/README.md

 # Insight API

-A Litecoin blockchain REST and web socket API service for [Litecore Node](https://github.com/sumcoinlabs/sumcore-node).
+A Sumcoin blockchain REST and web socket API service for [Sumcore Node](https://github.com/sumcoinlabs/sumcore-node).

 This is a backend-only service.
 If you're looking for the web frontend application, take a look at https://github.com/sumcoinlabs/insight-sum-ui.